DPBayes/dpdl/docs/01-film-vs-lora-evaluation.md

 ## Methodology

 - **PEFT Methods**: We will compare two PEFT methods—FiLM and LoRA.
-- **Hyperparameter Optimization**: We will use Bayesian optimization to fine-tune all hyperparameters, specifically batch size, epochs, learning rate, and max gradient norm, for each PEFT method.
+- **Hyperparameter Optimization**: We will use Bayesian optimization to fine-tune all hyperparameters, including batch size, epochs, learning rate, and max gradient norm, for each PEFT method.
-- **Epsilon Values**: We will conduct experiments for each PEFT method with differential privacy guarantees at epsilon values of 1.0 and 8.0.
+- **Epsilon Values**: We will conduct experiments for each PEFT method with differential privacy guarantees at epsilon values of 0.25, 1, and 4.

 ## Models